reasoning/hero/doc/callback.md

 };
 ```

-Normal function types can fit in the union, but lambda and functor need to allocate a struct (which we can point to using the existing this point).
+Normal function types can fit in the union, but lambda and functor need to allocate a struct (which we can point to using the existing this pointer).

-The struct is used to implement type erasure using a templated static function which captures the type and forwarding information for the arguments.
+The struct is used to implement type erasure using a templated static function which captures the type a    nd forwarding information for the arguments.

 ```cpp
 typedef Functor<_Functor_,_Return_,_Args_...> FunctorType;